Where it’s (going to be) @ (maybe)

 Apparently, during the course of an ongoing (since 2006) experiment called OPERA, in which a stream of muon neutrinos are beamed from the CERN Super Proton Synchrotron in Geneva to a lab in Italy’s Gran Sasso mountain in 2.4 milliseconds for a very important reason I wouldn’t be able to understand if you paid me, the OPERA physicists have discovered that a small percentage of the 10-to-the18th-power neutrinos they’ve sent over the years have arrived about 60 nanoseconds sooner than they should have.

-But I can’t blame people for running with the whispered idea and it’s easy to join in the excitement—obviously.
+But I can’t blame people for running with the idea and it’s easy to join in the excitement—obviously.

 According to someone who actually knows what he’s talking about, the only papers that have been published on tachyons are about how impossible they are.
 And if tachyons are proved to exist, physics as we know it* will implode (or explode), because Einstein—on whose work modern physics rests—said that nothing can travel faster than light.
 Not never, not nohow.
 The mass of an object approaching the speed of light will reach a state where it cannot be moved by the available energy and time stops and even science fiction writers start to look around for a Deus Ex Machina to get their starfleets off the ground.**